Italian invasion of Libya: Military actions

-In spite of the time it had had to prepare the invasion, the Italian Army was partially prepared when the war broke out, mainly because of some opposition to the war in Italy (including from Benito Mussolini, then a socialist).
+In spite of the time it had had to prepare the invasion, the Italian Army was only partially prepared when the war broke out, mainly because of some opposition to the war in Italy (including from Benito Mussolini, then a socialist).

 Between 1911 and 1912, over 1,000 Somalis from Mogadishu, the then capital of Italian Somaliland, served as combat units along with Eritrean and Italian soldiers in the Italo-Turkish War.
-Most of the troops stationed never returned home until they were transferred back to Italian Somaliland in preparation for the invasion of Ethiopia in 1935.
+Most of the troops stationed never returned home until they were transferred back to Italian Somaliland in preparation for the invasion of Ethiopia in 1935, which later formed along with Italian Eritrea from Asmara and established itself as the Italian East Africa (Africa Orientale Italiana or AOI) on 9 May 1936 with Addis Ababa as the capital of the Italian African Empire.
 The Italian fleet had appeared off Tripoli in the evening of 28 September, but started to bomb the port only on 3 October.
 The city was conquered by 1,500 sailors, much to the enthusiasm of the interventionist minority in Italy.
 Another last proposal of a friendly settlement was rejected by the Italians, and the Turks determined therefore to defend the province until the last bullet but with a guerrilla war.

 The first disembarkment of troops happened on 10 October, under the command of general Carlo Caneva, and soon Tripoli, Benghazi, Derna and Tobruk were occupied.
 The Italian contingent of 20,000 troops was deemed sufficient to the accomplishment of the conquest at the time.
 Tobruk, Derna and Al-Khums were easily conquered, but the same was not the case for Benghazi.